drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-01/exercise.md

 Filename: lib.rs
 -->

-> If Section 31 didn’t like what you were doing, they could have just vapourized the teleporter (not to mention your entire DNA).
-So why’d you end up in their cyber jail?
-It’s got to have something to do with this missing `passport-token`.
+> If Section 31 didn't like what you were doing, they could have just vapourized the teleporter (not to mention your entire DNA).
+So why'd you end up in their cyber jail?
+It's got to have something to do with this missing `passport-token`.

 It occurs to you that you may need to build an NFT just get out of here!